SEMIRAMIS

 Abstract

 We will develop and validate our AI-Augmented Architectural Design (AAAD) toolkit with a generic approach through case studies that are based on two different design categories.
-The first category concerns 2.5D surfaces, which are evaluated based on their fabricability (for 3D contour printing) and on environmental performance such as acoustics or sunlight protection, targeting architectural applications such as acoustic panels and façade panels.
-The second category is discrete element assemblies, which comprise load-bearing structures made of columns and beams.
+The first category concerns 2.5D surfaces, which are evaluated based on their fabricability (for 3D contour printing), as well as on environmental performance such as acoustics or sunlight protection, targeting architectural applications such as acoustic panels and façade panels.
+The second category are discrete element assemblies, which comprises load-bearing structures made of columns and beams.
 This category is evaluated based on structural or environmental performance goals.

-The ultimate goal of this project is to augment the designer’s creative and analytical capabilities in the decision-making process by creating interactive design environments and thus revolutionizing computational design methods in architecture.
+The ultimate goal of this project is to augment the designer’s creative and analytical capabilities in the decision-making process by creating interactive design environments and thus revolutionize computational design methods in architecture.

 People